 - Stylish, consistent user interface.

 - Universal build supports both iPhone, iPad, and Apple Watch in one.

-- Handoff of in-progress calculations between PCalc on iOS 8 and Yosemite.
+- Handoff of in-progress calculations between PCalc on iOS and the Mac.

 - Full support for iOS 9, including 3D Touch on iPhone 6S / 6S Plus.